 Among the cargo delivered to the ISS by the next transport flight, there will be a special batch of tablets from the University of Adelaide (UA), manufactured as part of a project to create a technology for the production of medicines during long space missions.

-At first glance, these are ordinary medicines, but in reality they are made with the addition of “cosmic” ingredients – silica, magnesium silicate (talc) and calcium phosphate found on the moon.
+At first glance, these are ordinary medicines, but in fact they are made with the addition of “space” ingredients – silica, magnesium silicate (talc) and calcium phosphate found on the moon.
 On the ISS, they will be placed on the Alpha Space Materials International Space Station Experiment (MISSE) platform, located outside the station, where they will be exposed to all the factors of outer space – vacuum, extreme temperatures, weightlessness and hard radiation.

 It is assumed that in six months, the medicines will return to Earth, where the UA team will carefully study the changes that have occurred to them.
 The information obtained will be used to create technologies for the production of medicines in outer space.